Ankyloglossia in Children

 symptoms are mild.
 In some children, many or all symptoms go away with time.
 Between

 around the problem.
-Symptoms may be less likely to go away if your child has class 3 or
+Symptoms may be less likely to go away if your child has class

 class 4 tongue-tie.